rubenhm/rubenhm.github.io/blog/_posts/2014-04-01-how-to-collaborate-with-scientific-workplace-users.md

     \graphicspath{ {/path/to/graphics/folder/} }
     ```

 2. To be able to work with relative paths and subfolders we have to prevent SWP from copying the main tex file to a temporary folder when compiling.
-This is achived by setting the main tex files as a `master document`.
+This is achieved by setting the main tex files as a `master document`.
 Include the following code somewhere after `\begin{document}`:

     ```latex
     %TCIMACRO{\QSubDoc{Include subdoc}{\input{tables/subdoc.tex}}}%